DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/otel/operator.md

     There are currently 4 such annotations, corresponding to 4 different programming languages: java, nodejs, python, dotnet.
 After using it, automatic probes and otel default environment variables will be injected into the first container under spec.pod:

-    1. Java application

-        ```bash
+    === "Java application"

+        ```yaml
         instrumentation.opentelemetry.io/inject-java: "insight-system/insight-opentelemetry-autoinstrumentation"
         ```

-    2. NodeJs application

-        ```bash
+    === "NodeJs application"

+        ```yaml
         instrumentation.opentelemetry.io/inject-nodejs: "insight-system/insight-opentelemetry-autoinstrumentation"
         ```

-    3. Python application

-        ```bash
+    === "Python application"

+        ```yaml
         instrumentation.opentelemetry.io/inject-python: "insight-system/insight-opentelemetry-autoinstrumentation"
         ```

-    4. Dotnet application

-        ```bash
+    === "Dotnet application"

+        ```yaml
         instrumentation.opentelemetry.io/inject-dotnet: "insight-system/insight-opentelemetry-autoinstrumentation"
         ```

+    === "Golang application"

+        Since Go's automatic detection requires the setting of [OTEL_GO_AUTO_TARGET_EXE](https://github.com/open-telemetry/opentelemetry-go-instrumentation/blob/main/docs/how-it-works.md), you must provide a valid executable path through annotations or Instrumentation resources.
+        Failure to set this value will result in the termination of Go's automatic detection injection, leading to a failure in the connection trace.

+        ```yaml
+        instrumentation.opentelemetry.io/inject-go: "insight-system/insight-opentelemetry-autoinstrumentation"
+        instrumentation.opentelemetry.io/otel-go-auto-target-exe: "/path/to/container/executable"
+        ```

+        Go's automatic detection also requires elevated permissions.
+The following permissions are automatically set and are necessary.

+        ```yaml
+        securityContext:
+          privileged: true
+          runAsUser: 0
+        ```

 !!! tip

     The OpenTelemetry Operator automatically adds some OTEL-related environment variables when injecting probes and also supports overriding these variables.
 The priority order for overriding these environment variables is as follows:

-1. Original container environment variables
-2. Language-specific environment variables
-3. Common environment variables
-4. Instrument specification configuration variables
+    ```text
+    original container env vars -> language specific env vars -> common env vars -> instrument spec configs' vars
+    ```

     However, it is important to avoid manually overriding __OTEL_RESOURCE_ATTRIBUTES_NODE_NAME__ .
     This variable serves as an identifier within the operator to determine if a pod has already been injected with a probe.
 Manually adding this variable may prevent the probe from being injected successfully.

 ## Automatic injection Demo